njwfish/personal-site/njwfish/static/about.md

 My name is Nic Fishman, I am a PhD student in Statistics at Harvard University.

-I build large-scale machine learning systems at the intersection of generative AI and causal inference, focusing on scientific applications in biology, healthcare, and social science.
+I build large-scale machine learning systems at the intersection of generative AI, multi-scale modeling, and causal inference, focusing on scientific applications in biology, healthcare, and social science.

 Currently I am working on three major applied projects: